 ALL ABOUT ALICE IN 2024

-The challenges facing ALICE (Asset Limited, Income Constrained, Employed) families have not gone away in 2024.
+United For ALICE’s new 2024 report reveals that the challenges facing ALICE (Asset Limited, Income Constrained, Employed) families have not gone away.
 All around the Suncoast, we continue to have households living paycheck to paycheck and standing one unexpected expense away from dire circumstances.
-Last year, we focused on the revelations from the ALICE Report, including the fact a family of four with an infant and a preschooler needs to annually make $88,000 to live comfortably.
-This year, with the help of the United4ALICE team, United Way Suncoast delves deeper in the numbers while continuing to amplify awareness of the report.
-During our Centennial Celebration, we continue to recognize the best way to help involves uniting the community behind a collective effort.
+The new report allows us to delve deeper into the data and continue to amplify awareness of these vital families.
+During our Centennial Celebration, we want to unite the community behind a collective effort.
 That’s what we’ve done at United Way Suncoast since 1924 and that’s what we do today.
 Visit http://www.unitedforalice.org/florida to learn more about the report.
-Sign up for an ALICE presentation to the right, and check out the new additions we’ve made to this page.
+Sign up for an ALICE presentation to the right, and check out our new additions to this page.

 WE TALK ALICE